 - One of the easiest and simplest things you can do to improve your pet’s long term health and your own is to invest in a quality water filter that removes chlorine and other contaminants.
 Ideally, choose a water filter that attaches to the main water inlet to filter water to the entire house.
 Humans and dogs can also absorb chlorine through the skin when we take a bath.

 - Only use natural dewormer, flea and tick medication.
-Avoid exposure to unnecessary chemicals
+Exposure to unnecessary chemicals should be avoided.

-- Avoid sugar.
-Avoid grains such as wheat, rice, oatmeal and corn.
+- Avoid sugar and grains such as wheat, rice, oatmeal and corn.
 Also starches like potatoes and sweet potatoes as these are high glycemic foods.
 These foods will feed pathogenic bacteria as well as cause blood sugar fluctuations.
 Dogs fed a diet that is high in carbohydrates produce gas and smelly stools as well as cause cramps, intestinal inflammation, weight gain, diabetes and yeast growth.

 - Calm the mind to calm the gut.
 Calm the gut to calm the mind.
 Here are some very useful tips for dogs that have separation anxiety.

 - Bone broth is indispensable when it comes to leaky gut.
-It contains gelatin, collagen and lots of amino acids like proline, glucosamine, chrondroitin and glycine all of which help tighten and seal the lining of the gut.
+It contains gelatin, collagen, and lots of amino acids like proline, glucosamine, chondroitin, and glycine all of which help tighten and seal the lining of the gut.
 This also helps senior dogs with joint problems.
-Try to look for organic beef bones as much as possible and remember to skip the salt, onions and garlic.
+Try to look for organic beef bones as much as possible and remember to skip the salt, onions, and garlic.
 Try this great recipe.
 Speak to your vet if bone broth is right for your dog.